-This is the third time u.lab has been offered on edX.
-Previous versions were offered in January and September 2015, and September 2016.
+This is the fourth time u.lab has been offered on edX.
+Previous versions were offered in January 2015 and September 2015 - 2017.
 In that time, numerous individuals, groups, and organizations have used u.lab in exciting and creative ways to create change around an issue or challenge that matters to them.
 Below are a few examples:

-- u.lab in government: In Scotland, u.lab is being used as a tool to reinvent government from service delivery to asset-based community development.
+- u.lab in government: In Scotland, u.lab has been used as a tool to reinvent government from service delivery to asset-based community development.
 More than 80 Hubs formed across Scotland, with more than 1,000 participants.
-Read more here. - u.lab in business: in India, a team of 18 people from Jaipur Rugs will take the course together to develop their own leadership capacities, and apply the methods and frameworks to current organizational challenges.
-Read more about the Jaipur Rugs u.lab initiative here. - u.lab in cities: The Impact Hub network is using u.lab to explore the future of cities.
-Last year, 44 Impact Hubs participated in u.lab.
-For example, in the U.K, the Brixton Impact Hub brought people together to explore how the community could find new approaches to the challenges and tensions brought on by gentrification. - u.lab for entrepreneurs: In China, over 10,000 people have participated in u.lab.
+Read more here. - u.lab in business: in India, a team of 18 people from Jaipur Rugs took the course together to develop their own leadership capacities, and apply the methods and frameworks to current organizational challenges.
+Read more about the Jaipur Rugs u.lab initiative here. - u.lab in cities: The Impact Hub network has used u.lab to explore the future of cities.
+In 2016, 44 Impact Hubs participated in u.lab.
+For example, in the U.K, the Brixton Impact Hub brought people together to explore how the community could find new approaches to the challenges and tensions brought on by gentrification.

+- u.lab for entrepreneurs: In China, over 10,000 people have participated in u.lab.
 Many choose to form hubs and take the course together.
-Here is an example of how this works in the city of Xi'an.

-u.lab for personal change and renewal: Many people use u.lab to reconnect to their own sources of inspiration, creativity and energy for leading change.
-In 2015, 60% of u.lab exit survey respondents said the course was "eye-opening" and another 33% called it "lifechanging".
-Read on to find out more about the some of the practices and tools that make u.lab 1x a transformative experience.
+Here is an example of how this works in the city of Xi'an. - u.lab for personal change and renewal: Many people use u.lab to reconnect to their own sources of inspiration, creativity and energy for leading change.
+In 2015, 60% of u.lab exit survey respondents said the course was "eye-opening" and another 33% called it "life-changing".
+Read on to find out more about the some of the practices and tools that make u.lab 1x a transformative experience. - u.lab in education: In Canada, at Concordia University, as an educational innovation itself, the Concordia u.lab hub is a learning experience that is 'hosted' rather than taught.
+All participants (faculty staff, students, various members of community organizations, including the host team) participate as co-learners exploring questions as: 'How can collaborative learning, organizing and leadership be harnessed to meet the social challenges of our times'?
+Read more here.